The Eugene J. McCarthy Lecture

 The annual public lectureship carries McCarthy's deep commitment to the ideals and principles of democratic self-government.
-It seeks to inspire a new generation of young people to pursue fresh ideas, to challenge the status quo, to effect positive change in their communities and, like McCarthy himself, to lead with honesty, integrity, and courage.
+It seeks to inspire a new generation of young people to pursue fresh ideas, challenge the status quo, effect positive change in their communities, and, like McCarthy himself, lead with honesty, integrity, and courage.

 17th Annual McCarthy Lecture